 Let’s look at swing trading and day trading, the differences between them, and which style of trading is a better fit for you.

 Each trader is encouraged to trade the way they’re most comfortable with.
-It is likely traders will classify themselves as a swing trader, day trader, or possibly both (like me).
+It’s likely traders will classify themselves as a swing trader, day trader, or possibly both (like me).
 There are also investors, who hold positions for much longer than day traders and swing traders, and tend to be much less active in the market.

 Swing trading is taking trades that typically last days to months.
 Trades are held overnight, and the swing trader may take multiple trades each month, possibly even each week.
 Swing trading typically takes about one hour a day to one hour a week, depending on the number of trades and how much research is done.
-Less time dedicated will mean fewer trades.
+Less time dedicated will typically mean fewer trades.

 Understanding Day Trading